 The Origin – A woodsman discovers that he is a god who created everything around him to know the love of a woman whose mortality drives him to the brink of annihilation.

-Water Dark – In the calm deep waters of the mind, the wolf waits.
+Raven of the West – In the calm deep waters of the mind, the wolf waits.
 This novella is a tale of desire and deception told on a fairy-tale landscape of arcane texts, herbal lore, visions and disasters at the hands of the powerful.

 © F.T.
 McKinstry 2017.
 All Rights Reserved.

 2 thoughts on “Love, Swords and Fairy Tales”

 Happy Valentine’s Day to you, and thank you for the wonderful adventures you give me!

 LikeLiked by 1 person